pivot-access-ltd/bma-offline-docs/src/about-customising-machines-5976.md

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages"]
-[note]
-This text is provisional, pending release of this feature in MAAS 3.2.
-[/note]

 MAAS 3.2 provides the capability to customise deployed machines, in that you can update hardware for a running machine on-the-fly.
 Specifically, MAAS will update a deployed machine’s data when you do any of the following things:

 - Add or remove disks